-Transition is the complex process by which an adolescent or young adult masters the skills necessary to function independently in postsecondary life..
+Transition is the multi-faceted process by which an adolescent or young adult masters the skills necessary to function competently in postsecondary life.
 NESCA offers vision-driven and person-centered transition services that redefine transition as a process that both anticipates high school completion and extends beyond it.
-NESCA offers a wide variety of services designed to support the needs of students, families, schools, and professionals.
+NESCA offers a comprehensive array of services designed to support the needs of students, families, schools and professionals before, during and after postsecondary transition.
 These services are coordinated by Kelley Challen, Ed.M., CAS, and provided by our Team of Transition Specialists in conjunction with our Clinical Staff.

 What We Offer:

-Transition planning and consultation involve understanding and nurturing an individual’s postsecondary vision, and helping that individual and his or her family identify resources, services, skills and strategies necessary to realize it.
-We collaborate with families, schools and community members to optimize the use of the Transition Planning Form (TPF) in order to assure that it is closely aligned with the student’s vision and IEP goals.
+Transition consultation and planning involve understanding and nurturing an individual’s postsecondary vision and helping that individual and his or her family identify resources, services, skills and strategies necessary to realize it.
+We collaborate with families, schools and community members to optimize the use of the Transition Planning Form (TPF) to assure that it is closely aligned with the student’s vision and IEP goals.

-However, transition planning often needs to go much further.
-Transition planning can complement school-based programs and remain available to a student through the entire transition period.
+However, transition planning often needs to go much further, complementing school-based programs and remaining available to a student through the entire transition period.

 Subsequent meetings will be scheduled as necessary to monitor and revise the transition plan.
 This is highly individualized and can range from monthly meetings to as few as two times per year.

-Serving the individualized transition needs of students with widely varying social, emotional, and cognitive needs within a school, summer, or after-school program is a complex endeavor.
-With over a decade of experience designing transition-specific programming, our staff work collaboratively with schools to refine current services, design new classes and programs, develop skill-building curricula, and train staff to effectively facilitate the development of independence for students.
+Serving the individualized transition needs of students with widely varying social, emotional and cognitive needs within a school, summer or after-school program is a complex endeavor.
+With over a decade of experience designing transition-specific programming, our staff work collaboratively with schools to refine current services, design new classes and programs, develop skill-building curricula and train staff to effectively facilitate the development of independence skills for students.

 Coordination or Case Management Services